 It’s time to boot this beast:

-You control your character by using the directional keys (or pad if you’re using a gamepad) and only one button, which must be combined with one of the directions to attack.
-However, you can’t control your panther as he simply strolls along until he decides to attack someone, although he can instant-kill any mook, except for the bosses.
+You control your character by using the directional keys (or pad if you’re using a gamepad) and only 1 button, which must be combined with one of the directions to attack.
+However, you can’t control your panther as he simply strolls along until he decides to attack someone on his own, although he can instant-kill any enemy, except for the bosses.

-With just five levels, this game is extremely small and almost all enemies are very easy to defeat or avoid, even in the later levels.
-The bosses are the only enemies that can give you a proper challenge, although if you save your bullets or obtained more, then you can simply shoot them and be done with it.
+With just 5 levels, this game is extremely small and almost all enemies are very easy to defeat or avoid, even in the later levels.
+The bosses are the only true challenge in the game, although if you saved your bullets or obtained more, then you can simply shoot them off and be done with it.

-Well, if you’ve been paying attention to the blog or our Twitter feed, I made a pool for the upcoming developer month and you all chose Bullfrog, so unfortunately, there won’t be any more reviews or posts this month, in order to prepare the retrospective for next month.
+Well, if you’ve been paying attention to the blog or our Twitter feed, I made a pool for the upcoming developer month and you all chose Bullfrog, so, unfortunately, there won’t be any more reviews or posts this month, to prepare the retrospective for next month.
 So be sure to catch it at the beginning of March.
 Till then, let’s make our streets more civilised and continue on playing.
-See you around!